Dvd848/CTFs/2020_Deloitte_CyberTank/CyberTank_Telework.md

 ![](images/rdpweb4.png)

 That's a link right there.
 And when we click it, we get a good-old-browser running in the remote host.
-And browsers let up open all kinds of files, even local ones.
+And browsers let us open all kinds of files, even local ones.

 ![](images/rdpweb5.png)